 Razer’s line of Basilisk mice have changed since it first introduced the Basilisk to win over first-person shooter gamers (FPS) in 2017.
-Today’s lineup features the Basilisk V2 ($80 at the time of writing) and two wireless versions, the Basilisk Ultimate ($150) and Basilisk X HyperSpeed ($60), the latter of which is the focus of this review.
+Today’s lineup features the Basilisk V2 ($80 (opens in new tab) at the time of writing) and two attempts at the best wireless mouse, the Basilisk Ultimate ($150 (opens in new tab)) and Basilisk X HyperSpeed ($60 (opens in new tab)), the latter of which is the focus of this review.

 The Basilisk X HyperSpeed wireless mouse holds the entry-level spot in the Basilisk line-up, but its comfort and gaming prowess prove that in some cases lower specs can still yield a great value.
 Casual gamers will be fine with its gaming performance, but serious competitors will struggle to call this the best gaming mouse, due to last-gen technology and a lack of connectivity options.